dudssecco/deepseek-on-eks/README.md

 ### 6. Apply the Kubernetes deployment files for Ollama and WebUI

-- For Ollama in ClusterIP:
+- For Ollama and WebUI in ClusterIP:
 ```
 kubectl apply -f deployment-deepseek.yaml
 ```

-- For WebUI in ClusterIP:
 ```
 kubectl apply -f deployment-webui.yaml
 ```

-- For Ollama in LoadBalancer:
+- For Ollama and WebUI in LoadBalancer:
 ```
 kubectl apply -f deployment-deepseek-lb.yaml
 ```

-- For WebUI in LoadBalancer:
 ```
 kubectl apply -f deployment-webui-lb.yaml
 ```